Integrated Studies and Design

 Sophomores: Students take Learn to Live Well.

-Electives: CL Compass, Automotive Engineering Design, Exercise Physiology, Engineering and Fabrication, Advanced Engineering and Fabrication, Graphic Design and Illustration, 3D Printing and Design, E-textiles and Fabrics, Artificial Intelligence and Machine Learning, Idea to Product: How to Start a Business, Digital Video Editing and Effects, Financial Literacy, This Old Barn, Digital Fabrication Capstone, Service-Learning Engineering, Computer Programming: Python, CL Computer Science, Costuming for Everyone, Book Arts, Disruptive Ideas, Speech.
+Electives: Fitness & Athletic Performance Training, CL Compass, Automotive Engineering Design, Engineering and Fabrication, Advanced Engineering and Fabrication, CL Mechanical Engineering, CL Fab Academy, Graphic Design and Illustration, 3D Printing and Design, E-textiles and Fabrics, Idea to Product: How to Start a Business, Digital Video Editing and Effects, Architectural Restoration, Digital Fabrication Capstone, Service-Learning Engineering, Advanced Technology Practicum, Advanced Technology Teaching Practicum, CL Automation Engineering, Speech, Computer Programming: Python, CL Computer Science, So, You Want To Get Published…, Applied Positive Psychology, Principles of Athletic Training, Advanced Principles of Athletic Training, Mission in Action, The Evolution and Impact of Advertising

 Fun Fact: Students have the opportunity to earn industry certification in WIC courses.